Orientable hyperbolic 4-manifolds over the 120-cell: Constructing small covers with the proposed block-pasting algorithm

-Now we change our scheme and invent a new algorithm.
-We do truncations by unit of block and build up the truncated color vector concurrently.
-Then we match them up to get a complete characteristic vector later on.
+Now we change our strategy and propose a new algorithm.
+We firstly truncate the set of facets by blocks and produce the truncated characteristic vectors concurrently.
+Then, we match them up and finally obtain the characteristic vectors.